 - Oregon has received funding to be part of numerous WICHE policy initiatives, including those focused on financing and financial aid, workforce policy, and other areas.

 - Oregon has participated in WICHE initiatives related to distance education, workforce development, and behavioral health.

-Oregon is active in all three WICHE Student Exchange Programs: the Western Undergraduate Exchange, the Professional Student Exchange Program, and the Western Regional Graduate Program.
-In 2016-17 Oregon’s students and families saved $15.2 million.
+Oregon is active in two of the three WICHE Student Exchange Programs: the Western Undergraduate Exchange and the Western Regional Graduate Program.
+In 2017-18 Oregon’s students and families saved $17.4 million.
 Oregon saved money, too, through not having to establish and maintain costly programs in a number of areas, including some in healthcare.

 Professional Student Exchange Program.
-Oregon sent 1,258 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields in the health sciences.
-Currently, Oregon is a PSEP receiving state, with 82 students enrolled in professional programs, bringing in over $1.7 million in revenue.
+In past years, Oregon has sent 1,258 students to professional programs through the Professional Student Exchange Program (PSEP), with students studying in a host of critical fields in the health sciences.
+Currently, Oregon is a PSEP receiving state, with 83 students enrolled in professional programs, bringing in over $1.86 million in revenue.

 Western Regional Graduate Program.
-Oregon’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to more than 400 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 59 institutions in all WICHE states.
+Oregon’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality programs at 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2016-17 Oregon sent 103 students to out-of-state institutions, while receiving 108.
+In 2017-18 Oregon sent 98 students to out-of-state institutions, while receiving 95.